Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+44. **Connect Black Spade to Ground**

-44. Grab the only free black female connector and connect it to the GND CONNECTOR BOARD pin like shown in the picture.
+   Grab the only free black female spade connector and attach it to the GND pin on the CONNECTOR BOARD as shown in the picture.

 .. raw:: html